Life gets overwhelming and stressful. Stress happens to everyone, so it’s nothing to feel bad about, but it is something to get proactive about.

 Unfortunately, the millennial generation appears to be more heavily affected by anxiety, but that could also be a reflection of their general acceptance of mental health concerns and their ability to talk about it.
 In the past, these concerns were often ignored or hidden.
 Today’s open acceptance of stress makes it easier to deal with.

-Tips to Relieve Stress and Boost Mood
+Relieve Stress and Boost Mood

 While having occasional anxiety about your grades, your overwhelming responsibilities, and your relationships is common, having an excessive and irrational dread of everyday situations is more serious and could mean an underlying anxiety disorder.